sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 This query returns all books authored by “John Grisham” with the genre “Thriller”.

-Filtering from the root object, compared to sub objects results in different semantics.
-Root filters that apply to sub objects, like the `author` section of the above query, only returns the root object type if there is a match to the sub object filter.
-E.g. the code snippet only returns books, if the author filter condition accepts.
+Filtering from the root object level, compared to the sub-object level results in different semantics.
+Root filters that apply to sub-objects (aka `author` section of the above query), only returns the root object type if both the root object and sub-object conditions are fulfilled.
+E.g., the code snippet only returns books, if the author filter condition is satisfied.

-This applies to both single sub-objects, and array sub-objects.
-Meaning, if we apply a filter on a sub-object, and that sub-object is an array, we will **only** return the root object, if at least one sub-object matches the given filter instead of requiring **every** sub-object to match the query.
+This applies to both single sub-objects and array sub-objects.
+I.e., if we apply a filter on a sub-object array, the output **only** returns the root object, if at least one sub-object matches the given filter instead of requiring **every** sub-object to match the query.

-The following query will only return authors, if they have **at least** one book whose genre is a thriller
+The following query will only return authors, if they have **at least** one thriller genre based book.

 ```javascript
 {
     authors(filter: {book: {genre: {_eq: "Thriller"}}}) {